CodelyTV/kotlin-basic-skeleton/README.md

 This hopefully helpful utility has been developed by [CodelyTV][link-author] and [contributors][link-contributors].

-We'll try to maintain this project as simple as possible, but Pull Requests are welcomed!
+We'll try to maintain this project as simple as possible, but Pull Requests are welcome!

 ## License